Awesome Color Idioms That Will Improve Your English Fluency

 Meaning: Talent for gardening and working with plants.

-These are just a few examples of our colorful language.
-When you begin to understand everyday expressions and idioms, you’re one step closer to sounding like a native speaker.
+The idioms above are just a few examples of our colorful language.
+When you begin to understand everyday idioms, you’re one step closer to sounding like a native speaker!

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)